aimeos/aimeos-docs/src/config/mshop/stock-manager.md

 ## global

-Adds a list of globally available decorators only to the product stock manager
+Adds a list of globally available decorators only to the stock manager

 ```
 mshop/stock/manager/decorators/global = Array